Kythera-Pather/FlashCardApp/README.md

-Overview of Project
+#Flash Card App
 The Flashcard Quiz App is an interactive Android application built in Android Studio using Kotlin.
-This app is designed as a learning and self-assessment tool that helps users test their knowledge through True/False flashcards on historical facts.
-The quiz is user-friendly, personalized, and includes features such as a score tracker, feedback system, and a review screen that allows users to reflect on their performance.
+It serves as an educational and self-assessment tool that allows users to test their knowledge using True/False flashcards focused on historical facts.
+This app provides:

+1 .A clean, multi-screen interface

+2. Personalized user interaction

+3. Instant feedback and score tracking

+4. A review feature for reflection and learning

-Whether you're studying for a history test or just want to challenge your general knowledge, this app provides a fun and educational experience and helps the user learn more about history while testing them on their knowledge.
+Whether you're preparing for a test or simply love trivia, this app makes learning fun and effective.

+---

 -Key Features